Satoshi Nakamoto: The 9 Likely People Who Founded Bitcoin

 • For someone to prove themselves as Satoshi Nakamoto, they would need to gain access to his private keys and carry out a transaction.

-One of the biggest mysteries in the cryptocurrency space is who created blockchain technology with the introduction of Bitcoin.
-In this article, we will look at the 9 most likely candidates behind the pseudonym Satoshi who coincidentally owns the most amount of Bitcoin.
+One of the biggest mysteries in the cryptocurrency space is who introduced blockchain technology with Bitcoin.
+In this article, we will look at the 9 most likely candidates behind the pseudonym Satoshi, who coincidentally owns the most Bitcoin.

 The identity of the creator of Bitcoin who is best known under the pseudonym “Satoshi Nakamoto” is unknown.
 Since the release of the Bitcoin White Paper in 2008, the real identity of the owner of the first cryptocurrency has never been confirmed and remains a mystery to this day.